DennisHeimbigner/netcdf-c/docs/inmemory.md

 If the caller invokes the *nc_close_memio()* function to retrieve the final memory block, it should be the same memory block as was provided when *nc_open_memio* was called.
-Note that it is still possible to modify the in-memory file if the NC_WRITE mode flag was set.
-However, failures can occur if an operation cannot complete because the memory needs to be expanded.
 2. If the *NC_MEMIO_LOCKED* flag is <b>not</b> set, then
 the netcdf library will take control of the incoming memory.
-This means that the user should not make any attempt to free or even read the incoming memory block in this case.
+This means that the user should not make any attempt to free or even read its originally supplied memory block in this case.
 The newcdf library is free to reallocate the incoming memory block to obtain a larger block when an attempt to modify the in-memory file requires more space.
 Note that implicit in this